nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 6995c50eaff3: forward host lookup failed: Host name lookup failure : Resource temporarily unavailable
 ```

-So the first had no chance of succeeding: in the fake-nginx container, I tried to connect to host 'fake-nginx', which is localhost, and we've just seen that it failed.
+So the first had no chance of succeeding: in the `fake-nginx` container, I tried to connect to host `fake-nginx`, which is localhost, and we've just seen that it failed.
-The second attempt however, made much more sense; we tried to connect to the host of the fake-postgresql container, which _should_ work.
+The second attempt however, made much more sense; we tried to connect to the host of the `fake-postgresql` container, which _should_ work.

 It takes time, but then eventually it fails.
 And _this_ precisely, is our problem: containers are _isolated_, even on the network stack.

 So this is what starts this whole article: how do I make these two (or more) containers communicate?

-Now I hope I convinced your that we do have a problem, and now let's see if I can help you understand how to fix it!
+Now I hope I convinced you that we do have a problem, and now let's see if I can help you understand how to fix it!

 ### Two Separate Use-Cases

-So we have experienced the container's network isolation, and we have understood that this might be a problem when we actually need communication.
+So we have experienced the containers' network isolation, and we have understood that this might be a problem when we actually need communication.
 The rest of this article will be about how to break that isolation in a controlled way.

-As often with Docker, there is more than one way to do this, and as it is always the case, they correspond to different use-cases.
+As often with Docker, there are more than one way to do it, and as it is always the case, they correspond to different use-cases.

-Here, when it comes to network isolation, we will talk about two use cases.
-This might be a little early, but I'd like you to take a minute (you know, we have talked about this... do try to think about this for a minute, see if you can find ideas) to find the two use cases.
+Here, when it comes to network isolation, we will talk about two use-cases.
+This might be a little early, but I'd like you to take a minute (you know, we have talked about this... do try to think about this for a minute, see if you can find ideas) to find the two use-cases.
-Here is advice: it deals with whom containers have to talk to.
+Here is a piece of advice: it deals with whom containers have to talk to.

 ...

 I hope you tried, let's see if you got that right!

-The first use case is simple: this is the one we've just demonstrated; it is when two (or more) containers need to talk to each other.
+The first use-case is simple: this is the one we've just demonstrated; it is when two (or more) containers need to talk to each other.
 It might be that you have a webserver (like `nginx`) that needs to talk with a database (`postgresql`), maybe we can even imagine a caching stage (like `redis`).
-All these containers need to talk to each other, and so it is a first use case.
+All these containers need to talk to each other, and so it is a first use-case.

 The second use-case if when **the host** needs to talk with a container.
-You might have forgotten about this, but if Docker can be used to ship applications in a controlled environment for a client, or be used to deploy a great number of application stacks, it _can_ also be used to containerize one instance of a program for use on your host.
+You might have forgotten about this, but if Docker can be used to ship applications in a controlled environment for a client, or be used to deploy a great number of application stacks, it can _also_ be used to containerize one instance of a program for use on your host.

 Since your host (_i.e._ the computer running docker) is not a container, there are different mechanisms to make it communicate with the containers.
 We will see both cases.